MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/finance-how-use-vat-rate-change-tool.md

 1. Fully post and close open orders, journals and other documents before the switch date.
 You can wait to after the switch date as long as you do not add new lines and make sure the effective date will be prior the switch date.
 2. Create the new VAT setup.
-3. Make the VAT switch on entities (relevant customers, suppliers, items, and so on).
+3. Make the VAT switch on entities (relevant customers, vendors, items, and so on).
 4. At the VAT rate switch date you create new documents that will use the new rate.